Jacky Robert: Career

 In 1996, Robert returned to Maison Robert, in Boston, this time as executive-chef.
 In 2001, he accepted the position of executive-chef at Lydia Shire's Locke-Ober Restaurant in Boston.
 In 2003, Robert moved to Cape Cod as culinary director at the Chatham Bars Inn.
 Since 2004, Robert has been chef/co-owner of Petit Robert Bistro, which has five locations in the greater Boston area.
 He is responsible for their "culinary vision" and day-to-day operation.
+He runs Ma Maison in Beacon Hill, Boston.